 8. Encouragement and support to pursue hobbies

-Many caregivers immerse themselves so completely in caring for an older adult that they lose touch with their own interests.
+Many caregivers immerse themselves entirely in caring for an older adult that they lose touch with their interests.

-Encourage them to regularly take time to pursue those hobbies by giving gifts that relate to their non-caregiving interests.
+Please encourage them to regularly pursue those hobbies by giving gifts related to their non-caregiving interests.

 We don’t want to sound like a broken record, but the best part of the gift would be to help them get time off from caregiving so they can do something fun.

-If you’re nearby, visit with the older adult so the caregiver has time to pursue their interests.
+If you’re nearby, visit with the older adult so the caregiver can pursue their interests.

 9. Stress management through journaling